noughtmare/tictactoe_hs/README.md

 # tictactoe_hs
-Tic Tac Toe implemented in haskell (with AI)
+Command line based Tic Tac Toe game implemented in haskell (with AI)

+This project is aimed to improve my personal haskell skills.

+With this game you can play Tic Tac Toe from the command line against an AI.